Sergey Veremko: PFC Sevastopol

-In early January 2011, it was revealed that Veremko will sign a 2.5 year contract with Ukrainian Premier League side PFC Sevastopol, with the player claiming that he had reached the limit for his professional development in the Belarusian Premier League.
+In early January 2011, it was revealed that Veremko will sign a 2.5-year contract with Ukrainian Premier League side PFC Sevastopol, with the player claiming that he had reached the limit for his professional development in the Belarusian Premier League.
 The transfer was finalized on 14 January 2011.
-On 25 January 2011, Veremko made his unofficial debut for his new team, playing the first half of the 1:1 draw with Kazakh side FC Shakhter Karagandy.
-His official debut came on 3 March 2011, in the 0:1 home loss against table leaders FC Shakhtar Donetsk, with Veremko playing the full 90 minutes.
+On 25 January 2011, Veremko made his unofficial debut for his new team, playing the first half of a 1–1 draw with Kazakh side Shakhter Karagandy.
+His official debut came on 3 March 2011, in a 1–0 home loss against table leaders Shakhtar Donetsk, with Veremko playing the full 90 minutes.
 Veremko quickly established himself as a starter for the side, but the team was relegated to the Ukrainian First League at the end of the season.

 Krylya Sovetov Samara

-In late July 2011, he signed a three-year contract with Russian club FC Krylya Sovetov, being envisioned as a replacement for Raïs M'Bolhi.
-On 1 August 2011, Veremko debuted as a starter in the 1:1 home draw with Amkar Perm in a Russian Premier League match.
+In late July 2011, he signed a three-year contract with Russian club Krylya Sovetov Samara, being envisioned as a replacement for Raïs M'Bolhi.
+On 1 August 2011, Veremko debuted as a starter in a 1–1 home draw with Amkar Perm in a Russian Premier League match.
 In December 2011, he was selected as Krylya Sovetov's 2011 player of the year, with fellow Belarusian Sergei Kornilenko coming in second place.
 Veremko was also given the captain's armband on a full-time basis by manager Andrey Kobelev.
 On 24 July 2012, Veremko extended his contract with the Samara team until 2016.
 During the second half of the 2013–14 Russian Premier League season, Veremko faced competition for the goalkeeping spot from Ján Mucha and Denis Vavilin.
 He left the team in early July 2014, after it had been relegated from the Russian Premier League.
 During his time with the Samara-based team, Veremko attracted interest from Russian powerhouse Spartak Moscow.

 Ufa

 On 10 July 2014, Veremko signed a one-year loan contract with newly promoted Russian Premier League club Ufa.
-On 3 August 2014, Veremko made his first appearance in a competitive match in the 0:2 league loss against Kuban Krasnodar.
-He struggled to become a regular first team player, making only 5 league appearances.
+On 3 August 2014, Veremko made his first appearance in a competitive match in a 2–0 league loss against Kuban Krasnodar.
+He struggled to become a regular first team player, making only five league appearances.

 Levadiakos

 On 28 August 2015, Veremko signed a one-year loan contract with Greek Super League club Levadiakos.
-He made his official debut on 28 October, in a 0:3 loss against Panathinaikos in a Greek Cup match.
+He made his official debut on 28 October, in a 3–0 loss against Panathinaikos in a Greek Cup match.